Jon Postel

 Jonathan Bruce Postel (/pəˈstɛl/; August 6, 1943 – October 16, 1998) was an American computer scientist who made many significant contributions to the development of the Internet, particularly with respect to standards.
-He is known principally for being the Editor of the Request for Comment (RFC) document series, for Simple Mail Transfer Protocol (SMTP), and for administering the Internet Assigned Numbers Authority (IANA) until his death.
+He is known principally for being the editor of the Request for Comment (RFC) document series, for Simple Mail Transfer Protocol (SMTP), and for administering the Internet Assigned Numbers Authority (IANA) until his death.

 During his lifetime he was referred to as the "god of the Internet" for his comprehensive influence; Postel himself noted that this "compliment" came with a barb, the suggestion that he should be replaced by a "professional," and responded with typical self-effacing matter-of-factness: "Of course, there isn’t any 'God of the Internet.'
 The Internet works because a lot of people cooperate to do things together."

 Career

-Postel attended Van Nuys High School, and then UCLA where he earned his B.S.
+Postel attended Van Nuys High School with Steve Crocker and Vint Cerf, and then UCLA where he earned his B.S.
 (1966) as well as his M.S.
 (1968) in Engineering.
 There he completed his Ph.D. in computer science in 1974, with Dave Farber as his thesis advisor.